VCCT-MAST5112-2025-G1/ST10489659-ChefChristoffel-Menu-App/README.md

 Christoffel's Menu Management App is a digital menu manager designed for Chef Christoffel's private chef services.
 It streamlines menu creation and management, provides quick statistics (counts and average prices), and offers an intuitive mobile experience for adding and organizing dishes.

-This repository is implemented in TypeScript (100%) and uses Expo + React Native for the mobile frontend and Supabase for persistence.

 ---

 ## Features